ropensci/cyphr/README.md

 Decide on a style of encryption and create a key object

 * `key_sodium`: Symmetric encryption, using [sodium](https://cran.r-project.org/web/packages/sodium) -- everyone shares the same key (which must be kept secret!) and can encrypt and decrypt data with it.
 This is used as a building block but is inflexible because of the need to keep the key secret.
+* `key_openssl`: Symmetric encryption using [openssl](https://cran.r-project.org/web/packages/openssl)
 * `keypair_sodium`: Public key encryption with [sodium](https://cran.r-project.org/web/packages/sodium) -- this lets people encrypt messages using your public key that only you can read using your private key.
-* `key_openssl`: Symmetric encryption using [openssl](https://cran.r-project.org/web/packages/openssl)
 * `keypair_openssl`: Public key encryption, using [openssl](https://cran.r-project.org/web/packages/openssl), which has the big advantage that many people already have compatible (ssh) keys in standard places with standard file formats (see `?encrypt_envelope` in the the `openssl` package).

-To generate keys, you really should read the underlying documentation in the `sodium` or `openssl` packages!
-The `sodium` keys do not have a file format: they are simply random data.
-So a secret symmetric key in `sodium` might be:
+`cyphr` does not include wrappers for key generation for sodium - sodium keys do not have a file format:  So a secret symmetric key in `sodium` might be:

 ```r